Kitchen Table Topics - Taxation

 • The United States taxes its citizens and residents on their worldwide income based on a principle of citizenship-based taxation, unlike all other industrialized countries that tax income based on a principle of territoriality;

-• Due to unintended adverse Internal Revenue Code treatment, US pensioners, single mothers, disabled, and others eking an existence through non-qualified non-U.S. pension plans, social welfare payments from foreign governments, and other foreign government provided support are double taxed, first by the country providing this assistance and then by the United States - which taxes income supplied by a foreign entity. .
+• Due to unintended adverse Internal Revenue Code treatment, US pensioners, single mothers, disabled, and others eking an existence through non-U.S. pension plans not protected under a treaty, social welfare payments from foreign governments, and other foreign government-provided support are double taxed, first by the country providing this assistance and then by the United States - which taxes income supplied by a foreign entity.

-• The United States policy of citizens-based taxation requires citizens living abroad to report income using extremely complex forms that force the majority of American abroad filers to engage expensive tax professionals with both local and U.S. tax filing knowledge and experience;
+• The United States policy of citizenship-based taxation requires citizens living abroad to report income using extremely complex forms that force American abroad filers to engage expensive expat tax professionals or forces those unable to afford these services into non-compliance;

 • Tax equalization increases costs associated with hiring overseas American workers causing multinational corporations, including those headquartered in America, to hire fewer Americans abroad, thus decreasing American exports;

-• Whereas, the cost of enforcing CBT far exceeds the revenues it generates;
+• Whereas, the cost of fairly administering and enforcing CBT far exceeds the revenues it generates;

 • Whereas, all other industrialized countries use residence-based taxation (RBT) to tax the income of their citizens and residents, thereby avoiding both double taxation and the need to engage foreign powers in tax enforcement of citizens living abroad;